 Students have the opportunity to attend the Junior Semester in Rome either in the fall or spring.
 It is a rigorous semester that includes one course each in theology, art and architecture, Italian, and interdisciplinary studies.
 Dr. O’Donnell said that in their senior exit interviews, most students talk about the transformative power of the Rome experience.
 There also is a shorter summer program available in Ireland.

-As a helpful complement to its academic program, Christendom has hired a full-time career development officer and is rolling out a series of classes and workshops to help students discern career vocations and prepare for job interviews.
+As a helpful complement to its academic program, Christendom has recently hired a full-time career development officer and has rolled out a series of classes and workshops to help students discern career vocations and prepare for job interviews.

 The Chapel of Christ the King is at the center of the campus and of campus life.
 The chapel bells ring several times each day, calling students to Mass and prayer.
 Time is set aside daily for Mass, which about 70 percent of the students attend.
-Masses are reverently celebrated, and a more solemn Ordinary Form liturgy is celebrated in Latin on Sundays, Tuesdays, and Fridays.
+Masses are reverently celebrated, and a more solemn Ordinary Form liturgy is celebrated in Latin on Sundays, Tuesdays, and Fridays, with one of the daily Masses each week offered in the Extraordinary Form.
 The liturgies are traditional with traditional music.
-On Sundays, some students attend the 12:15 p.m.
+On Sundays, some students attend the 12:30 p.m.
 Extraordinary Form Mass at St. John the Baptist parish in Front Royal.

 Confessions are available daily, normally twice a day throughout the week and once a day on the weekends.
 There is adoration of the Blessed Sacrament most mornings and recitation of the Rosary and Evening Prayer.
 On the first Thursday of each month, a special holy hour is offered in reparation to the Sacred Heart, followed by all-night adoration ending at the 7:30 a.m.
 Mass on Friday.

 All religious ministries at Christendom are specifically Catholic.